crossplane/crossplane/docs/composition.md

 configuration schema is user-defined.
 The `MySQLInstance` resources in the above diagram are composite infrastructure resources.

-A `Composition` specifies a set of resources of which a composite infrastructure resource may be composed.
-The Azure and AWS `Composition` resources in the above diagram configure two possible compositions of a `MySQLInstance`.
+A `Composition` specifies how Crossplane should reconcile a composite infrastructure resource - i.e. what infrastructure resources it should compose.
+For example the Azure `Composition` configures Crossplane to reconcile a `MySQLInstance` with an Azure `MySQLServer` and a `MySQLServerFirewallRule`.

-A _Requirement_ for an infrastructure resource declares that an application requires a particular kind and configuration of composite infrastructure resource.
+A _Requirement_ for an infrastructure resource declares that an application requires a particular kind of composite infrastructure resource, as well as specifying how to configure that resource.
 The `MySQLInstanceRequirement` resources in the above diagram declare that the application pods each require a `MySQLInstance`.

 An `InfrastructureDefinition` defines a new kind of composite infrastructure resource.
 The `InfrastructureDefinition` in the above diagram defines the